2013 FIFA Beach Soccer World Cup

 The 2013 FIFA Beach Soccer World Cup was the seventh edition of the FIFA Beach Soccer World Cup.
 Overall, this was the 17th edition of a world cup in beach soccer since the establishment of the Beach Soccer World Championships which ran from 1995–2004 but was not governed by FIFA.
 It took place from 18–28 September 2013 at Tahua To'ata Stadium (Stade Tahua To'ata) in Papeete, Tahiti, French Polynesia and was the fourth tournament to have taken place outside Brazil.
 This was the second tournament to take place since the establishment of a longer two-year cycle of tournaments.
 This was also the first FIFA tournament held in a Pacific country other than New Zealand, and the first senior FIFA tournament took place in the region.

 The tournament was confirmed in March 2010.
-Russia successfully defended their title.
+Russia successfully defended their title after defeating Spain in the final with a score of 5–1.